D-Hank/NeRF-tiny/README.md

 # NeRF-tiny
-A tiny pytorch implementation of NeRF
+A simple pytorch implementation of NeRF